 The following honors are given by ACNM each year.
-The submissions deadline for the 2015 nominations is TBD.
+The submissions deadline for the 2019 nominations is February 19, 2019.
 To submit a nomination for one of these awards please click here.
-NOTE: If you get a notice stating that a nomination has already been entered, please email your document, name of award and nominees name to email@example.com.
+NOTE: If you get a notice stating that a nomination has already been entered, please email your document, name of award and nominees name to [email protected].

 Hattie Hemschemeyer Award